The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Numerical Simulations

 } \fi where the coefficients are sampled independently across units as $\alpha_{i,1} \sim \mathcal{N}(1,1)$ and $\alpha_{i,2} \sim \mathcal{N}(2,1)$.
 Constructing outcomes in this way creates outcome heterogeneity, providing a challenging problem instance where nodes with high degree also have large individual treatment effects.
 This construction of the outcomes also ensures the second moments will be bounded, i.e. Assumption~\mainref{assumption:bounded-second-moment} holds.
 Although the network and outcomes are constructed randomly, this random construction occurs only once and the reported statistics (e.g. variance, coverage, etc) are conditioned on this single random construction of networks and outcomes.

 Our simulations feature both standard Horvitz--Thompson estimators and the modified Horvitz--Thompson estimator introduced in Section~\mainref{sec:effect-estimator}.
-As discussed in Section~\ref{sec:effect-estimator}, the probabilities of desired exposure used in the modified Horvitz--Thompson estimator can be computed exactly.
+As discussed in Section~\mainref{sec:effect-estimator}, the probabilities of desired exposure used in the modified Horvitz--Thompson estimator can be computed exactly.
 However, the probabilities of actual exposure used in the standard Horvitz--Thompson estimator require Monte Carlo simulation across all designs, for which we use $k = 10,000$ draws from the designs.
 These $k = 10,000$ random draws are also used to report the statistical properties of the designs e.g. variance, interval widths, coverage, etc. Due to space constraints, we focus on the variance of the experimental designs here in the main body and report on the inferential procedures and practical recommendations in the Supplementary Material.

 \paragraph{Global Average Treatment Effect:} In addition to the Conflict Graph Design for the global average treatment effect, we implemented 1-Hop and 3-Net Randomized Graph Cluster Randomization (RGCR) designs with spectral weighting \citep{Ugander2023Randomized}, which are current state-of-the-art experimental designs for this effect.
-Figure~\mainref{fig:gate-variances} shows a plot of the variance for each design from which we see several findings.
+Figure~\ref{fig:gate-variances} shows a plot of the variance for each design from which we see several findings.
 The modified Horvitz--Thompson estimator achieves a slightly lower variance under the Conflict Graph Design than its standard counterpart, though both are comparable.
-More interesting is that the RGCR designs achieve variances which are roughly 4 times lower, which is perhaps surprising given the improved rates of the Conflict Graph Design.
-There are two possible explanations: (1) either this problem instance does not reflect the worst-case performance of RGCR or (2) RGCR with spectral weighting may also achieve variance of order $\lamH / n$.
-Both are intriguing possibilities, but ultimately beyond the scope of this paper.
+More interesting is that the RGCR designs achieve variances which are roughly 4 times lower than that of the Conflict Graph Design.
+This improvement of RGCR over CGD is not a general phenomenon: in Section~\suppref{sec:supp-3net-counterexample} of the supplement, we construct families of graphs where RGCR incurs an exponentially worse rate than the CGD.
+Nevertheless, we feel that this empirical observation may be insightful for future development of experimental designs.